davidmeredith/devsGuidebook/devGuidebook.md

 *IO Bound Tasks* require asynchronous patterns to achieve concurrency.
 The solution patterns include:

 - **Async/Await** (e.g., Rust/C# async/await functions and Kotlin’s suspending functions).
 These are often referred to as ‘coloured approaches’ because your functions are typically split into two types; 1) red functions for asynchronous code typically requiring special keyword modifiers to annotate functions and their call-sites e.g. `async` (function) and `await` (call-site) and; 2) blue functions for plain synchronous code having no modifiers.
-Here is the [original and now famous blog - What Color is Your Function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function)
+Here is the [original and now famous blog - What Color is Your Function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function).
+If await is called on an async function, this often causes other async functions to be suspended.
 - **Colourless Coroutines** (e.g. Go's Goroutines).
 Go's Goroutines are not coloured because they only require the `go` keyword at the function call-site, there is no need to annotate a function as asynchronous which allows you to call regular functions in an asynchronous way (although you frequently need to pass in concurrency primitives to share data such as `Channels`).
 - **Virtual-Threads / Green Threads / Fibres** such as the ‘colourless’ [Project Loom](https://wiki.openjdk.org/display/loom/Main) for the JDK where the virtual threads are implemented in user space using continuations.
-With the release of Loom, the venerable JVM platform arguably boasts the most advanced approach to concurrency.
-JVM languages can implement a truly colourless programming approach on top using a combination of platform and virtual threads and higher-level abstractions such as the streams API.
+With the release of Loom, the venerable JVM platform arguably boasts one of the most advanced approach to concurrency.
+JVM languages can implement a (partly) colourless programming approach on top using a combination of platform and virtual threads and higher-level abstractions such as the streams API.
+  - I would argue that Loom's virtual threads are not entirely colourless (which is why I say 'partly' colourless above).
+This is because when handling thread processing logic in functions/methods, often you must mark the method with a `throws InterruptedException`.
+This throws clause is part of the method signature, it is a contract indicating that this method can be interrupted by another thread (it can be pre-empted).
+The throws clause marks the method as an asynchronous method, which means the method is not itself colourless.
 - **Continuations** are very low-level and are used to implement patterns such as coroutines & virtual threads.
 Continuations can be suspended, stored on the heap, and restarted.
 Typically, you would not directly use continuation APIs using a Continuation Passing Style (CPS) in your own application logic, although some languages do have public APIs for CPS.
 - **Async-Wrapper types such as Futures & Promises.** Note that these are really just higher-level synchronisation primitives, and the task that you await itself would need to be non-blocking to achieve high levels of concurrency.
 - **Call-Back functions** (beware ‘call-back hell’ as often seen in JavaScript).
 In fact, more friendly ‘synchronous’ patterns such as Coroutines and Continuations simply abstract much of the lower-level call backs from the programmer.